 3. Manage Your Stress

 Here’s another reason why stress is bad for you.
 Physical and emotional stress leads to the loss of one-half to three-quarters of hair.
 This condition is called telogen effluvium.
 It usually occurs a few months after a period of stress.
-If your hair comes out in handfuls when you shower, comb your hair, or run your hands through your hair, then you
+If your hair comes out in handfuls when you shower, comb your hair, or run your hands through your hair, then you might be suffering from this condition.

 Some causes of this condition include a crash diet, major surgery, illness, severe emotional stress, childbirth, and certain kind of drugs.
 Although the shedding decreases over a period of 6–8 months, if you have the symptoms of telogen effluvium, consult a medical professional immediately.7